Is Microneedling Permanent?

 According to Yale Medicine, “Three to five monthly or biweekly treatments are recommended to achieve desired results.
 Through a series of sessions, microneedling can increase elastic skin fibers.”

-In addition, it will be wise to consult with your doctor to create a timeline for your skin’s needs.
+Additionally, it is advisable to consult with your doctor to create a personalised timeline for your skin’s specific needs.

 Who Should Avoid Microneedling?